 2 credits

-This course will introduce students to the basic economics and business purposes of a variety of derivative instruments, both exchange- traded and privately traded, and to the regulation of derivatives activities and transactions.
-Derivatives covered will include futures, forwards, options and swaps in the interest-rate, currency, credit and equity areas.
+This course will introduce students to the basic economics and business purposes of a variety of derivative instruments and transactions, both exchange-traded and privately traded, and to the laws and regulations governing derivative activities and transactions.
+Derivatives covered will include futures, forwards, options and swaps in the interest-rate, currency, credit, equity, commodity, energy, weather and environmental areas.
 Students will also learn key issues and choices that arise in negotiating derivative transactions.
 The course will cover the increasing intersection of derivatives, cryptocurrencies and distributed ledger (blockchain) technologies, and the related rapidly changing regulatory landscape.
+We will discuss the treatment of derivatives in bankruptcy and financial crises, and the public-interest uses of derivatives.
 Finally, current "hot topics" in commodities and derivatives regulation and negotiation will be discussed.
 2 credits.

 2 credits

-This one-credit course will provide an introduction to the legal and economic aspects of venture capital financing transactions with the goal of familiarizing students with the legal agreements used to document these transactions.
-Through a combination of lectures and in-class exercises, the course will cover the entire life cycle of an investment, focusing on the function of the most common transaction documents, the economic and/or legal purpose of the provisions contained within these documents and alternative approaches to address specific situations.
-As of Spring 2022 course is 2 credits.
+This two-credit course will provide an introduction to the legal and economic aspects of venture capital fund formation and venture capital financing transactions with the goal of familiarizing students with the legal agreements used to document these transactions; the course will be taught from a practical perspective in order to better prepare students who intend to pursue careers in transactional law.
+Through a combination of lectures and in-class exercises, the course will cover the entire life cycle of the formation and fundraising of both venture capital funds and entrepreneurial business ventures, focusing on the function of the most common transaction documents, the economic and/or legal purpose of the provisions contained within these documents and alternative approaches to address specific situations.

 2 credits